sail-sg/OPER/README.md

 prob = weight / weight.sum() * weight.size()
 ```

 The normalization process is included in the codes for cases studies (TD3+BC, IQL, CQL, OnestepRL), which can be found in other branches.
+In addition, bandit experiments can be found in `bandit` branch.

 ### Bibtex
 ```